-Gender is often defined as a social construct of norms, behaviors and roles that vary between societies and over time.
+Gender: Often defined as a social construct of norms, behaviors and roles that vary between societies and over time.

-Gender Identity

-Gender identity is one's own internal sense of self and their gender.
+Gender Identity: One's own internal sense of self and their gender.

-Gender Expression

-Gender expression is how a person presents gender outwardly, through behavior, clothing, voice, or other perceived characteristics.
+Gender Expression: How a person presents gender outwardly, through behavior, clothing, voice, or other perceived characteristics.